keith-flynn/knave-character-creator/README.md

 Simply [visit the github hosted page](https://keith-flynn.github.io/knave-character-creator/) or clone the repository for yourself to run locally.

-### :red_circle: All following instructions are left in place for the original Python script version. :red_circle:
+### :red_circle: All of the following instructions are left in place for the original Python script version. :red_circle:

 ---